RUTACA Airlines Flight 225: Investigation

 An air traffic controller at the airport claimed that the pilot of the aircraft had requested for a return to base, but he did not say why and did not announce an emergency.
 During its attempt, it crashed onto the shantytown.
 Locals stated that an engine of the plane was on fire, which raised a question on the condition of the engine.
 According to the brother of the pilot on board, the pilot had complained in recent weeks that he had made at least four emergency landings because of engine trouble with the aircraft.
 However, the President of RUTACA, Eugenio Molina, denied such claims, stating that the aircraft had a clean safety record since Rutaca first used it in 1977 and that there had been no recent forced landings.

 The aircraft was not equipped with any flight recorders.

-This incident marked the end of the DC-3 era in Venezuela when the next day the INAC suspended DC-3 operation in the country.
+This incident marked the end of the C-47 era in Venezuela when the next day the INAC suspended DC-3 & C-47 operations in the country.
 They also ordered RUTACA Airlines to suspend its operations while the authorities performed a rigorous inspection of all its equipment and personnel, being delayed several weeks later.
 Near the crash site, a monument in honor of the victims, raised by order of the Government of the Bolivar State in 2005, was erected.